 Chicagoland JOAD is a not-for-profit organization with volunteer coaches who devote their time and offer their expertise to promote the sport of archery for future generations.

 From 2001-2014, we provided indoor JOAD sessions at the Fox Valley Park District - Lippold Center, until the facility was demolished.
 In 2014, we rented space from Glisson Archery in Plainfield, and Chicago Archery in Elmhurst from 2015 to the 2018.
-Starting in the fall of 2018, we will be shooting indoors at The Archery Place in Montgomery.
+In the fall of 2018, we shot indoors at The Archery Place in Montgomery until March of 2020.